Lydd Town railway station: Present and future

 The main station building and goods yard remain in an empty and derelict state, having been used as a vehicle repair workshop until the mid-1980s, which led to some internal walls being removed.
 The up platform has also survived, but the down platform and signal box were demolished in the early 1970s, and the original passing loop was lifted after 1993.
 The station has suffered from vandalism, with a recent fire destroying a modern shed on the site and lightly damaging the southern end of the main building.
 In May 2006, British Rail put the site on the market for redevelopment.
 In March 2008, planning permission was granted to Kent County Council to use the goods yard for the temporary storage of refuse collection vehicles.
 In July 2013, a new passing loop was added.

 The future reuse of the station as a "rail transport interchange" has been written into Shepway District Local Plan which safeguards the route against development prejudicial to the reopening of the line from Appledore to the public.
 Although reopening of the line to passengers has been mooted from time to time – particularly with regard to improving public access to Lydd Airport – the plans have never materialised.
 One obstacle in the way of reopening is the 13 level crossings and occupational farm crossings between Appledore and Lydd, which would have to be converted to automatic full-barrier crossings with obstacle detection.
 Furthermore, neither the line through Lydd nor the Ashford to Hastings line is electrified, requiring passengers to change at Ashford International to diesel railcars.

-On 7 November 2022 the station building was severely damaged by a fire.
+On 7 November 2022 the station building was severely damaged by a fire.The station building is considered a total loss and any future use of the site for passenger services would require new infrastructure.